Storage options for applications in Azure Kubernetes Service (AKS)

 apiVersion: storage.k8s.io/v1 kind: StorageClass metadata: name: managed-premium-retain provisioner: disk.csi.azure.com parameters: skuName: Premium_LRS reclaimPolicy: Retain volumeBindingMode: WaitForFirstConsumer allowVolumeExpansion: true

 AKS reconciles the default storage classes and will overwrite any changes you make to those storage classes.

 Persistent volume claims

-A PersistentVolumeClaim requests either Disk or File storage of a particular StorageClass, access mode, and size.
-The Kubernetes API server can dynamically provision the underlying storage resource in Azure if there is no existing resource to fulfill the claim based on the defined StorageClass.
+A PersistentVolumeClaim requests storage of a particular StorageClass, access mode, and size.
+The Kubernetes API server can dynamically provision the underlying Azure storage resource if no existing resource can fulfill the claim based on the defined StorageClass.

-A PersistentVolume is bound to a PersistentVolumeClaim once an available storage resource has been assigned to the pod requesting it.
-There is a 1:1 mapping of persistent volumes to claims.
+Once an available storage resource has been assigned to the pod requesting storage, PersistentVolume is bound to a PersistentVolumeClaim.
+Persistent volumes are 1:1 mapped to claims.

 The following example YAML manifest shows a persistent volume claim that uses the managed-premium StorageClass and requests a Disk 5Gi in size:

 The following example YAML manifest shows how the previous persistent volume claim can be used to mount a volume at /mnt/azure: